September 26, 1999 - Vol. 4, No. 9

 Downright weird is this fella sent in by Dan Basore - love that fluorescent lip - very art deco...!

 If you have any further information on any of the items displayed on this page which you'd like to share, please send your comments to me and I'll update the page accordingly.
 Contributions of interesting items and/or unknowns are encouraged.
-Lures pictured in Lure Lore are not for sale.
+Lures pictured in Lure Lore are NOT FOR SALE!

 Comments?
 EMAIL ME!